 We know we are told that we need to differentiate for all students.
 This is a great way to have that happen.
 Students can work on their learning goals and needs at their own pace.
 They can pause, refresh, and move quickly through content as is appropriate for their own needs.
 They might find that they learn better in the morning or perhaps in the evening.
 Maybe there is a certain way they want to investigate a topic.
 There are several variables that can be considered that are personalized to the student and do not affect their overall outcomes in terms of what is the teacher’s concern.

-This helps immensely when there is instruction in the brick and mortar classroom.
+This helps immensely with instruction in the brick-and-mortar classroom.
 By having them complete specific learning objectives at home using the blended learning model, it gives more time for deeper analysis, hands-on instruction, and other such intricacies when together in the classroom.

 The key element of the Blended Learning Classroom

 The key element of the blended learning approach is that both the in-class activities and out-of-class assignments work together and integrate to move the curriculum further.
 This goes beyond traditional homework.
 With a traditional model, homework is assigned to merely reinforce what is done in the classroom.
 There has been a lot of research in the past several years that actually question whether or not this specific model of homework is effective at all.

 The key to this is to be certain that there are data points that can be tracked during the out-of-classroom assignments.
 This way not only can a teacher prepare for in-class activities based on that data, but it is easy for them to track progress and help steer each student in the direction that they needed to be headed.